Houston Car Accident Lawyer

 An insurance company will typically pay for an economy or smaller-sized rental car.
 If you want a bigger rental car, you might have to pay for the upgrade yourself.
 Some companies might pay for a rental car comparable to your damaged or stolen car if you need it for work or have another legitimate need.

 Attorney Reshard Alexander – Big Rig Bull focuses almost exclusively on representing clients who have suffered injuries as a result of a car accident.
-Helping those who have been injured as a result of an auto accident is not just what we do for living, it is our passion.
+Helping those who have been injured as a result of an auto accident is not just what we do for a living, it is our passion.
 Unfortunately, automobile accidents are common, and often result in injuries.
 Car accident injuries vary in severity from relatively minor to catastrophic—such as car accident brain injury and spinal cord injury—to even death.
 We represent all victims of auto negligence with commitment and passion regardless of the severity of the personal injuries.
 Anyone who suffers injuries as a result of somebody else’s negligence deserves just compensation.

 In addition to your Personal Injury Protection benefits, you are entitled to monetary compensation from the insurance of the person who caused the accident.
 An experienced car accident injury lawyer will fight with the negligent driver’s insurance company to obtain money for you, to compensate you for pain and suffering.